 In order to provide many of the additional services community pharmacies must have a suitable environment that offers the patient the privacy expected of such services.

 NHS Circular: PCA(P)(2007)28 Pharmaceutical Services Remuneration Arrangements For 2007-2008: Contract Preparation Payments Premises Guidance and Assessment Tool provided guidance on the premises requirements under the new community pharmacy contract.

 This guidance also aids the planning of any future pharmacy premises or potential relocations.

-As a result of the new pharmacy contract many community pharmacies have been modernised to provide private areas, which can be utilised for the provision of counselling and/or advice.
+Four community pharmacies do not have sufficient space to provide private areas, which can be utilised for the provision of counselling and/or advice.
 These areas in the pharmacies enable patients to have personal discussions with some privacy and to enable other private services such as emergency hormonal contraception to be provided in a confidential manner.

-The development of these consultation or private areas in many pharmacies has been an enabling factor in the development of these new services.
-These areas can either be fully enclosed providing complete audible and visual privacy or can provide a lesser degree of privacy.
-The table below outlines the results of the most recent consultation area audit.
-(January 2011)
+This will hamper these pharmacies providing some of the new enhanced services from within the pharmacy.
+Table 8 outlines the results of the most recent consultation area audit.
+(February 2016)

-Table 10.
-Consultation Room Audit (January 2011)
+Table 8 - Consultation Room Audit (February 2016)